 A second memorial fund was established on March 31, 2007 to honour the memory of young K’Leigh Cundall who had a “great love of books and libraries ….”
 The K’Leigh Cundall Children’s Library Fund will ensure that “K’Leigh’s memory and name will always be alive here” (Barrie Public Library).

-Since then a total of nine additional endowment and flow-through funds have been set up through the Foundation.
+Since then a total of fourteen additional endowment and flow-through funds have been set up through the Foundation.